 The review of a premarket approval application (PMA) is a four-step review process consisting of:

-- administrative and limited scientific review by FDA staff to determine completeness (filing review);
+- administrative and limited scientific review by FDA staff to determine completeness (acceptance and filing reviews);

-- in-depth scientific, regulatory, and Quality System review by appropriate FDA personnel;
+- in-depth scientific, regulatory, and Quality System review by appropriate FDA personnel (substantive review);

 - review and recommendation by the appropriate advisory committee (panel review); and